davidpaps/algorithms/README.md

 ---

+### Sets

+- Sets are a datastructre like a list, except they can not have duplicates.
+An array can be passed in to a set, and the return will be a set containing all unique elements.

+- Sets have some interesting properties:

+- A set `Union` can be created, which combines two or more sets.
+- A set `Intersection` can be created, which finds the items that appear in 2 or more sets.
+- a set `Difference` can be created, which subtracts the items in one set, from an item in another if they are equal.

+- See these files for examples of sets, written in [Python](python/greedy_algorithms.py) and [JavaScript](javascript/greedyAlgorithms.js).

+---

 ### Hash Tables

 - Has tables are a very fast and efficient data structure for storing, reading and inserting data.
 A hash table uses a `Hash Function` to compute a string into an index of an array, where the value will be stored in.
 The hash function will map a string to the same index every time, therefore it is very quick to read the value of what you are asking for.